Bustamante, Kevin E. 2024. Waltz with Me: Structural Realism and Structural Racism in International Politics. Security Studies 33 (5): 742–767.

 Working paper available here.

-White Dominion: The Strange Case of Germany in the Sino-Japanese War of 1894-1895
+White Dominion: The Strange Case of German Intervention in the Sino-Japanese War (1894-1895)